 The only required core course for all PhD students is EPID902.
-For students wishing to complete the Specialization in Epidemiology, they must take EPID901 (both Fall and Winter terms) and EPID823.
+Students wishing to complete the Specialization in Epidemiology must take EPID901 (both Fall and Winter terms) and EPID823.
+Students wishing to complete the Specialization in Biostatistics must take EPID822.

-EPID 823 Advanced Methods in Biostatistics EPID 901 Advanced Epidemiology EPID 902 Advanced Topics in Public Health Sciences Research
+EPID 822 Applied Regression Analysis EPID 823 Advanced Methods in Biostatistics EPID 901 Advanced Epidemiology EPID 902 Advanced Topics in Public Health Sciences Research